-Lead: 🕶 4
+Lead: 💙 4

-We have a 4·3·3·3 hand with 14 points and have an obvious opening bid of 1NT in fourth seat.
+We have a $4 \cdot 3 \cdot 3 \cdot 3$ hand with 16 points and have an obvious opening bid of 1NT in fourth seat.

 Our partner doesn't have much in the way of fancy arithmetic to do.
-Adding his dismal 5 points to our 12-14 he comes up with a total of 17-19, meaning that North knows that East-West actually have the balance of the high cards.
+Adding his dismal 3 points to our 15-17 he comes up with a total of 18-20, meaning that North knows that East-West probably have the balance of the high cards.

-With a $5\cdot 3\cdot 3\cdot 2$ hand North decides to Pass 1NT and hopes the sun shines.
-East-West, meantime, could make a contract of their own but neither hand is quite strong enough to enter the fray (nor open the bidding, of course) so we are allowed to win the auction cheaply in 1NT.
+With a $5\cdot3\cdot3\cdot2$ hand North decides to Pass 1NT and hopes the sun shines.
+East-West, meantime, could make a contract of their own but neither hand is quite strong enough to enter the fray (nor open the bidding, of course) so we win the auction cheaply in 1NT.

 West leads his longest suit against No-trumps - in this case that's Hearts.
-Holding a broken suit West selects the fourth-highest card, the ▼4.
+Holding a broken suit West selects the fourth-highest card, the ♥4.
 The usual rule in these cases is to lead the "fourth-highest of your longest and strongest".
 We have already seen one exception to this "rule", when the long suit is headed by a sequence.